Vetpetmon/SRPMeshi/README.md

 - Effects can now be toggled, see independent toggles below
 - Positive effects can be toggled
 - Negative effects can be toggled
+- AlwaysEdible can be toggled
+- AlwaysEdible toggle will work when configs are changed live

 ## 1.5
 - Added Devourer Calamari (ID: srpmeshi:devourercala)